goanpeca/ATE.org/src/ATE/org/actions_on/program/README.md

     - engineering
     - validation
     - quality
-    - qualification (only present for FT)
+    - qualification (only present for FT, as already implemented)

 # Notes